Best Two-Player Board Games in 2022

 - Weight10.9 ounces

 A lighthearted and seemingly random card game We Didn’t Playtest This at All keeps things simple: the goal is to win.
 To achieve this goal you draw cards that present a series of head-scratching and apparently random challenges and occurrences.
 It’s meant (we think) to be a commentary on the capricious nature of existence where we are often blindsided by the bad news that seems to come out of nowhere or enjoy an inexplicable run of good luck.
 The game is a certain kind of wacky fun and it might be just the kind of thing to ramp up the fun at a moribund party because nobody has to think.
 Which means it’s also impossible to strategize.
 Which will turn some folks off.
-For the most part, though, it’s easy to play, lighthearted fun, which makes it an ideal Christmas gift for any board game lover.
+For the most part, though, it’s easy to play, lighthearted fun, which makes it an ideal gift for board game lovers.

 Fast paced and fun.